Free-Order Online Selection for k-Systems: Properties of the k -systems Hierarchy

 \begin{lemma} Every parallel extension and restriction of a $k$-system is a $k$-system.
 However, for $k\geq 2$, the contraction of a $k$-system is not necessarily a $k$-system. \end{lemma} \begin{proof} Closure under parallel extension follows immediately, since duplicating an element into parallel copies does not affect the relative sizes of maximal independent sets in any subset, while closure under restriction is trivial by definition.
 For closure under contraction, consider the system with $S=\{x,a,b,c,d\}$ and bases $\{a,b,c,d\}$, $\{x,a\}$, $\{x,b\}$, $\{x,c\}$, and $\{x,d\}$.
 Since every set of size two is independent, for every $X\subseteq S$ with $|X|\le 4$ and for every pair $P,Q$ of bases of $X$, we have $|P|\ge|X|/2\ge|Q|/2$.
 If $X=S$, then all bases of $X$ have size either $2$ or $4$, so the system is a $2$-system.
 However, after contracting $a$, both $P=\{b,c,d\}$ and $Q=\{x\}$ are bases, with $|P|/|Q|=3$, and the resulting independence system is not a $2$-system. \end{proof}

-The following theorem reveals a key structural link between $k$-systems and $k$-extendible systems: every $k$-extendible system arises as a contraction of a $k$-system.
+The following theorem reveals a key structural link between $k$-systems and $k$-extendible systems.

-\begin{theorem} An independence system $\cF=(S,\cI)$ is $k$-extendible precisely when all of its contractions are $k$-systems. \end{theorem} \begin{proof} If $\cF$ is $k$-extendible, then by Lemma~\ref{lem:extendible-contractions}, all its contractions are $k$-extendible, and therefore also $k$-systems.
+\begin{theorem} An independence system $\cF=(S,\cI)$ is $k$-extendible if and only if all of its contractions are $k$-systems. \end{theorem} \begin{proof} If $\cF$ is $k$-extendible, then by Lemma~\ref{lem:extendible-contractions}, all its contractions are $k$-extendible, and therefore also $k$-systems.

 Now suppose that $\cF$ is a $k$-system whose contractions are $k$-systems.
 We show that it is $k$-extendible.
 Let $A\subseteq B\in\cI$ and $e\in S\setminus B$ with $A+e\in\cI$.
 Since $A+e\subseteq B+e$, choose $Z\subseteq B\setminus A$ of minimum size such that $(B+e)\setminus Z\in\cI$.
 If $B+e\in\cI$, then $Z=\emptyset$ works and we are done; otherwise assume $B+e\notin\cI$.
 Then $\{e\}\in\cI/(B\setminus Z)$ and $Z\in\cI/(B\setminus Z)$.
 We claim that both $\{e\}$ and $Z$ are bases of $Z+e$ in the contracted system $\cF/(B\setminus Z)$.
 Indeed, if $Z$ were not a basis, then $Z+e$ would be independent in $\cI/(B\setminus Z)$, implying $(Z+e)\cup(B\setminus Z)=B+e\in\cI$, a contradiction.
 Similarly, if there existed $f\in Z$ such that $\{e,f\}\in\cI/(B\setminus Z)$, then $(B\setminus Z)\cup\{e,f\}=(B+e)\setminus(Z-f)\in\cI$, contradicting the minimality of $Z$ as $Z-f$ would have smaller size.
 Therefore, both $\{e\}$ and $Z$ are bases of $Z+e$ in $\cI/(B\setminus Z)$.
 As $\cI/(B\setminus Z)$ is a $k$-system, we must have $|Z|\le k|\{e\}|=k$, and hence $(S,\cI)$ is $k$-extendible. \end{proof}